zendesk/belvedere/README.md

 Belvedere gives you the power to easily integrate file selection from third party apps and the camera without the need to take care of permissions, ContentProvider, Intent permissions, and so on.

 ### Download
-To use Belvedere in your own Android application, add the following maven repository:
+To use Belvedere in your own Android application, add the following Maven repository:

 ```
 repositories {